Navidhashemicodes/Navidhashemicodes.github.io/_pages/about.md

 ## Upcomming News
 1- My paper :  LB4TL: Smooth Semantics for Temporal Logic for Scalable Training of Neural Feedback Controllers.<br> has been accepted in ADHS conference and I will present it in Colorado University in July.<br>
 2- My paper :  Scaling Learning based Policy Optimization for Temporal Tasks via Dropout<br> has been submitted to ACM Tranactions of Cyber Physical Systems<br>
-3- Another paper of mine has been accepted in the first round of review for IEEE Transaction on Parallel Distributed systems and it will also hopefuly pass the second round.<br>
+3- Another paper of mine has been accepted in the first round of review process for IEEE Transaction on Parallel Distributed systems and it will also hopefuly pass the second round.<br>